One of the first questions that aspiring Korean speakers ask is, “Is Korean easy to learn?”

 Tip #11: Set SMART Goals

-All the above are excellent tips for how to learn Korean fast, but without specific goals you may find yourself overwhelmed with all the new information you’re taking in.
+All the above are excellent tips for how to learn Korean fast, but without specific goals, you may find yourself overwhelmed with all the new information you’re taking in.
 Set SMART goals to create a learning strategy that includes healthy milestones and will keep you motivated to achieve the next steps.

 Think about the reason you’re learning Korean and set specific, measurable, achievable, realistic, and time-bound goals to keep you focused.
+Your Korean teacher will lay out a clear path toward fluency, with plenty of SMART goals along the way!

 Tip #12: Don’t be Discouraged

 If you’ve made it this far, you’re obviously serious about learning Korean.
-Don’t be discouraged if/when you make mistakes along the way, and don’t be afraid to step outside your comfort zone to practice speaking Korean more.
+Don’t be discouraged if/when you make mistakes along the way and don’t be afraid to step outside your comfort zone to practice speaking Korean more.
 Native speakers will appreciate your efforts and enjoy helping you learn!

 Mastering Korean takes time and effort; as the saying goes, “Nothing worth having comes easy.”
 So celebrate each time you achieve a goal, and remember what inspired you to learn Korean in the first place!
 It will feel incredibly rewarding when you look back and realize how much Korean you’ve learned to speak, read, and write.